jasonbayton/11ty/api/mcp/README.md

 Both endpoints also accept `POST` with a JSON body.

+Netlify function caching note: the shared index cache is kept per warm function container.
+New deployments naturally refresh data, but if content changed mid-container lifetime, the old in-memory snapshot may persist briefly until the container recycles.

 ### Which option should you choose?

 - Use `api/mcp/eleventy-content-mcp-server.js` when your client supports stdio MCP and you can run an always-on process.